ucsb-cs16-24-mirza-mentors/weekly-guidelines/create_feedback_repo.md

 # What do you do in these repos?

-In these feedback repos, you should create the following sections
+In these feedback repos, you should create a file named feedback.md with the following sections

 At the top, put a top level heading with the names of the students,  the quarter, and some general reference information.
 It will be very handy later to have these links at hand.